-If the OER to be adopted, adapted or created replaces commercial resources, clearly state the potential savings for students based on the typical enrollment for the course(s) in question.
+If the OER to be adapted or created replaces commercial resources, clearly state the potential savings for students based on the typical enrollment for the course(s) in question.

 While savings are an important goal of OER, other impacts on students will be considered.
-In the case of adaptation and creation, will the OER contribute to learners' representation, i.e., seeing themselves in its content and perspectives?
+Will the OER contribute to learners' representation, i.e., seeing themselves in its content and perspectives?
 Will this OER contribute to course materials that are more diverse and inclusive?
 Will the adaptation or creation of this OER be an opportunity for students to co-create knowledge with the project leader in the context of a course assignment or as paid authors (as research assistants, for example)?
 Provide details outlining how representation, diversity, inclusion and/or co-creation will be achieved.